 TCD Staff members will also be supporting the programme.
-They include TAP Research & Development Manager Dr. Rónán Smith, School of Education Associate Professor in Maths Education Dr. Aibhín Bray, and Professor in Computer Science as well as TAP Academic Champion Dr. Brendan Tangney and TAP Pathways to STEM coordinator Dr Ruth Saunders.
+They include TAP Research & Development Manager Dr. Rónán Smith, School of Education Associate Professor in Maths Education Dr. Aibhín Bray, Professor in Computer Science, TAP Academic Champion Dr. Brendan Tangney and TAP Pathways to STEM coordinator Dr Ruth Saunders.

 Eleanor Byrne -E.Byrne@tcd.ie